gbitzes/QuarkDB/mkdocs/docs/upgrading.md

 ## Can I upgrade without downtime?

-**Yes**.
-It's possible to upgrade a QuarkDB cluster with minimal impact on availability:
-The time needed to perform a single leader election, which is typically a couple of seconds.
+_Yes_, a routine version upgrade should require only a single leader election.

-The recommended upgrade procedure is the following:
+The recommended steps are the following:

-* Find out the current cluster leader by running ``raft-info`` command.
+1. Use ``raft-info`` to find out the current cluster leader.

+2. For each of the _followers_, do the following _one by one_:

+    * Upgrade system packages.

+    * Restart the QuarkDB service.

-* For each follower node, upgrade the system packages, restart the QuarkDB service, and wait until the leader declares the node online, and having an up-to-date journal.
+    * Wait until the leader declares the node as back online, and as having an up-to-date journal.
 Run ``raft-info`` on the leader node, check ``REPLICA`` section for this information.

-* Make sure to upgrade the followers _one by one_, not all at once.
-If you simultaneously upgrade both followers on a 3-node cluster, for example, the cluster will become unavailable due to loss of quorum until the nodes come back online.
-This could take a couple of minutes.

-* Finally, upgrade and restart the leader.
+3. Finally, upgrade and restart the leader.
 The followers will detect the absence of heartbeats, and elect a new leader among themselves within a few seconds.

-## Sub-optimal ways of upgrading QuarkDB
+Upgrading the followers _one by one_ and not all at once is **important**: If you simultaneously upgrade both followers on a 3-node cluster, the cluster could become unavailable for a couple of minutes due to loss of quorum until the nodes come back online.

+## What not to do

-All following methods are worse than the above, since they cause longer downtime than a single leader election:
+All following methods are worse than the above, since they cause longer downtime than a single leader election.

-* Restart the leader first.
-Inevitably, leadership will go to one of the followers, which will have to be restarted too at some point for an upgrade, resulting in 2 or more elections for the upgrade in total.
+* Upgrade the leader first.
+Inevitably, leadership will jump to one of the followers, which will have to be restarted too at some point for the upgrade, resulting in 2 or more elections for the upgrade in total.

-* Restart all QuarkDB daemons at the same time: The cluster could potentially go down for long, depending on how quickly the processes are able to come back online.
-For large databases, this could take a couple of minutes.
+* Upgrade all QuarkDB daemons at the same time: The cluster could potentially go down for minutes, depending on how quickly the processes are able to come back online.

 * An upgrade when quorum is shaky: For example, if only 2 out of 3 nodes are available (maybe the third died from a broken hard drive), an upgrade of any